 Old School Stalwarts

 Considered the Godfather of Des Moines tenderloin joints, Smitty’s has been serving up over 3,000 tenderloins a week since 1952.
 It’s become destination dining for visiting out-of-town journalists during Caucus season, and in 2019, People Magazine named it the best sandwich in Iowa.
-Pair it with their hand-breaded onion rings, and you’ve got the quintessential Iowa tenderloin experience.
+Pair an impossibly thin (and huge) tenderloin with their hand-breaded onion rings and you’ve got the quintessential Iowa tenderloin experience.

 Kelly’s Little Nipper